Pur3-MAlice/seasonality/README.md

         * The avg of the recipe page would be affected.
 But the user input of the stars themselves would not hold the data.
     * ***Solution Used:***
         *  Used Javascript local storage to hold the browsers star rating instead.
 However this does leave an error in the console, the benefit of the user's rating being remebered is not outweighed by this as it does not affect the page's functionality or the user's experience.
-1. **Intended Outcome** - When deploy to heroku the CSS stay's connected
+1. **Intended Outcome** - When deploying to Heroku the CSS styling stays attached to the website.
     * ***Issue Found:***
         * CSS Styling not coming and getting console error of MIME.
     * ***Solution Used:***